GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 where $$\Delta h$$ is the difference in stage between the pre- and post-flood levees.

+***Old text: this is more work.
+You can do this, but need not:***
-Using the two rating curves that you plotted together in Part B, calculate and plot the distance upstream over which you expect water levels to increase as a result of the levees (i.e, the backwater length) on the $$y$$ axis, and the river discharge on the $$x$$ axis.
-Comment on this plot and its implications for river management; you may use the ProPublica material as a guide.
+*Using the two rating curves that you plotted together in Part B, calculate and plot the distance upstream over which you expect water levels to increase as a result of the levees (i.e, the backwater length) on the $$y$$ axis, and the river discharge on the $$x$$ axis.
+Comment on this plot and its implications for river management; you may use the ProPublica material as a guide.*

+***Updated, easier approach:*** For the 1-, 10-, 50-, and 100-year floods, calculate the length of the backwater that is created as a result of the emplacement of the levees.
+This is the distance upstream over which you expect water levels to increase as a result of the levees' presence.
+Describe in words what this result means, as well as its implications for river and flood management; you may use the ProPublica material as a guide.

+*Hint: in answering this question, it may be useful to create a table with columns: Return Period, Discharge, Depth with levees, Depth without levees, Differential depth (optional), backwater length.*

+*Hint 2: because of the difficulty of inverting the Law of the Wall, you can just estimate these water depths based on nearby values in your spreadsheet.*

 <br/>
 <br/>